girobusan/latid/README.md

 ![Latid](docs/pix/readme_image.png)

-Latid is a static site generator, which works as traditional command line utility and|or with browser based GUI (allowing to use block editor).
+Latid is a static site generator, which is [pretty damn simple in use](docs/en/required_knowledge.md).
+It works as traditional command line utility and|or with browser based GUI (allowing to use block editor).
 It works best for multipage sites (tested with >2000 pages) with primary static (even completely javascript-free) content (blogs, documentation, portfolios).

 It's now in active use by author (me), tested and is pretty mature.